 As of 2019 this house is undergoing extensive renovation.
-Photos below by Michael Locke.
+Photos above by Michael Locke.

 1961 - The Howard P. Gates Jr. Residence, 727 Brooktree Road, Pacific Palisades CA. Commissioned 1959.
 Built by Val Powelson.
 The children's rooms separated from each other by moveable walls.
 Article from the LA Herald-Examiner.
 The Gates family moved out in 1964.
 Sold in 1994 to Albert and Joan Dorman.
 B/W photos provided by their son Guilbert Gates; bottom photo by Michael Locke.

 1961 - The Stanley and Marjorie Heegel Meyer Residence, 3893 Deervale Drive, Sherman Oaks CA. Sold in 1993 to Catherine and Stephen Brown.
 The house was then badly damaged in the Northridge Earthquake of 1994.
 The Browns commissioned Kappe to rebuild the original home.
 Mrs. Brown passed at home near the end of 2019.
 Sold in 2020 to Andrew Berman and Antonina Rezikovich.
 Color photos by Michael Locke.

 1961 - The Vedanta Society Apartments, 2000 Ivar Avenue, Hollywood CA. Commissioned 1958.
 The apartments were designed for a religious Indian organization but occupancy was not limited to society members.
 There were 5 studio apartments, 6 1-bedroom, and 5 two-bedroom apartments.
 Built by Ted Tyler.
 Kappe did not design the Temple building.
 Bottom two photos by Michael Locke.

 1961 - The Robert A and Janet E. Mummey Residence, 5284 Vanalden Avenue, Tarzana CA. As of 2013 owned by Puzant and Anahid Meymarian.
 Photos by Michael Locke.